 - Singing from memory only: no pieces of paper or computer/phone allowed.

 Participants are responsible for preparing songs beforehand, thus building repertoire.
 A singer shares their version of a song and everyone else tries singing that version even when it is unfamiliar to them.
 Asking participants to lead songs from memory encourages the other singers to try learning by ear and to listen actively.
 This method also emphasizes that each singer’s rendition of a song is different, that changes are okay, and that mistakes add to the fun.
 Allowing yourself and others to forget, improvise, and recreate on the spot is what makes it sharing with the group rather than performing.
 In a good singing gathering, trust is established, and people make mistakes without embarrassment.
-If you try this procedure and want to help singers find repertoire, check out our Song Resources list.
+If you try this procedure and want to help singers find repertoire, check out the Song Resources dropdown under the General Information tab (you'll need to scroll down and click on Song Resources).

 - The leader of a song sings from a word sheet but others don’t have the words.